Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 While software development is immune from almost all physical laws,
 The inexorable increase in entropy hits us hard.

-Entropy is a term from physics that refers to the amount of **“disorder”** in a system.
+Entropy is a term from physics that refers to the amount of **disorder** in a system.

-Unfortunately, the laws of thermodynamics guarantee that the entropy in the universe tends toward a maximum.
+Unfortunately, the laws of thermodynamics guarantee that,

-When disorder increases in software,
+The entropy in the universe tends toward a maximum.

-We call it **“software rot”**.
+When disorder increases in software, we call it **software rot**.

-Some folks might call it by the more optimistic term, **“technical debt”**,
+Some folks might call it by the more optimistic term, **technical debt**.
 With the implied notion that they’ll pay it back someday.

 They probably won’t.

-Whatever the name, though, both debt and rot can spread uncontrollably.
+Whatever the name, both debt and rot can spread uncontrollably.

 There are many factors that can contribute to software rot.
-The most important one seems to be the psychology, or culture, at work on a project.
+The most important one seems to be the psychology or culture, at work on a project.

 Even if you are a team of one,
 Your project’s psychology can be a very delicate thing.